lapd-c/acamps.github.io/_posts/2013-09-17-Setting-up-my-terminal.markdown

 First, you should keep [this][Special-Characters] at hand at all time, and you should know that I use [Steve Losh Guide][Awesome-zsh] as a guide.
 It is all based on [Zsh terminal][oh-my-zsh] and [iTerm2][iterm2].

+Also some of the information was retrieved from already existing themes, like smt, ys, sorin, and absolutely based on robbyrussell.

 [Special-Characters]:http://www.acm.uiuc.edu/workshops/zsh/prompt/escapes.html
 [Awesome-zsh]:http://stevelosh.com/blog/2010/02/my-extravagant-zsh-prompt/
 [oh-my-zsh]:https://github.com/sjl/oh-my-zsh/